You won't believe these five reasons why speculative design can't save the world

 dystopia generation or as ways of reinforcing, or, at best, mildly incrementing on current social conditions.
 There appears to be an unquestioned subtext that the European social democratic notion of 'progress' is preferable and speculative designs are cautionary tales about straying from this path rather than genuinely exploring alternatives.

-range of places most notably in the comments attached to Burton Nitta’s Republic of Salivation project on Design and Violence.
+Luiza Prado and Pedro Oliveira, Dr. Ahmed Ansari and the work of the Decolonising Design group amongst others.
+Discussion between practitioners and theorists in the comments attached on Burton Nitta’s Republic of Salivation project on Design and Violence is illuminating.
 Here, commentators pointed out the unquestioned political positioning of privilege when designers could work on projects about speculating on starvation while actual starvation was happening and as a seeming glamorisation and cautionary tale about change.
 A kind of speculative disaster tourism.

 A/B Manifesto we can use the right-hand column to interpret principles of critical (and speculative, if you like) design but what’s more important is the act of comparison itself; the idea that there is a position to be taken when practicing design that needs to be acknowledged.
 This is something that mainstream design is often reluctant to do.